 space for answers.
 In the curriculum vitae, the applicant should expand upon

 these topics to provide a more complete presentation of his/her accomplishments.

 Preparing the Project Statement

 The project statement is the most important aspect of preparing the Fulbright application.
 Scholars with the most compelling, theoretically sound, well-written, feasible proposals are generally recommended for awards.
 Sometimes those with outstanding professional achievements assume that a brief, general project statement will be sufficient.
-But, in order to ensure a more complete application, your proposed project, as well as the strategy for completing it, should be thoroughly explained.
+But in order to ensure full consideration of your proposal, your - project, the strategy for completing it, and its envisioned outcome, should be thoroughly explained.